yonkahlon/Zenject/README.md

 * Field injection
 * Property injection
 * Injection via [PostInject] method parameters
-* Conditional binding (eg. by name, by parent type, etc.)
+* Conditional binding (eg. by type, by name, etc.)
 * Optional dependencies
 * Support for building dynamic object graphs at runtime using factories
 * Injection across different Unity scenes
-* Support for global, project-wide bindings to apply to all scenes
+* Support for global, project-wide bindings to add dependencies for all scenes
 * "Scene Decorators" which allow adding functionality to a different scene without changing it directly
 * Ability to validate object graphs at editor time including dynamic object graphs created via factories
-* Nested Containers / Sub-Containers
+* Nested Containers aka Sub-Containers
 * Support for Commands and Signals
 * Ability to easily define discrete 'islands' of dependencies using 'Facade' classes
+* Ability to automatically add bindings by dropping `ZenjectAutoBinding` on a game object in your scene
 * Auto-Mocking using the Moq library

 ## <a id="history"></a>History